Essay 24 – How many children a family can have should be strictly controlled

 Model Answer 1: [Disagreement]

 Population control policy taken abruptly never brings positive results.
 Population control in China could be an example to explain why I disagree with the idea.
-China introduced a new policy of “one family, one child” in 1979, apparently, in an attempt to curb the population increase and thus helping in conserving resources.
-Consequently, this policy destroyed the “much needed natural balance” in the male and female population as a direct result of it.
+China introduced a new policy of “one family, one child” in 1979, apparently, in an attempt to curb the population increase and thus help in conserving resources.
+Consequently, this policy destroyed the “much-needed natural balance” in the male and female population as a direct result of it.
 Today China has 30 million more men than women which could only mean that some men will never have the chance to marry and thanks to their one-child policy.

 Besides, I don’t really like my government telling me what to do in my own house.
-In fact, once the government gets to decide what we should or shouldn’t do in our home, we don’t have the freedom and liberty anymore which are our very core rights.
+In fact, once the government gets to decide what we should or shouldn’t do in our homes, we don’t have the freedom and liberty anymore which are our very core rights.
 In fact, I just don’t want my government to become so powerful that they are tempted to believe that they are allowed to do anything they want and decide absolutely anything for the citizens.

 Model Answer 2: [Agreement]

-Overpopulation is perhaps the most pressing issue the world is facing today and many developing and poor countries have rampant crime rates, unemployment, corruption, scarcity of cultivable lands and unhealthy living standard primarily because of the unbearable populations they have.
-So if a government in such a country decides to control the population through one-or-two-child policy or taxes for the betterment of its citizens and to curb the pressing issues, I see no harm in it.
+Overpopulation is perhaps the most pressing issue the world is facing today and many developing and poor countries have rampant crime rates, unemployment, corruption, scarcity of cultivable lands and unhealthy living standards primarily because of the unbearable populations they have.
+So if a government in such a country decides to control the population through a one-or-two-child policy or taxes for the betterment of its citizens and to curb the pressing issues, I see no harm in it.

 To begin with, countries with very few populations per square mile like Australia, Iceland, Finland, Norway and so on would never decide to control their population through rigid rules and taxes.
 Countries like Romania, Bulgaria and Japan where natural population growth is negative often take initiatives to compensate parents who decide to have more than two children.
-Similarly, if authorities in countries like India, Bangladesh and China decide to impose taxes for more number of child and take one-child policy throughout the country, they would do so only to check the rapid expansion of their population and for the overall development of the country.
+Similarly, if authorities in countries like India, Bangladesh and China decide to impose taxes on more number of child and take a one-child policy throughout the country, they would do so only to check the rapid expansion of their population and for the overall development of the country.

 Leave a Reply